SolidRun/BedrockPower/README.md

 We did provide some examples for automation.
 And these require configuration during installation.

-### Windows Installation

-Before you start installing anything, it is highly recommended getting familiar with RyzenAdj to find out what can be done on your device.
-Use the CLI `ryzenadj.exe` to test the support of your device and to benchmark the effects of each setting.
-If your values don't stay persistent you may want to consider installing our example script for automation.

-1. Prepare your favorite RyzenAdj arguments
-1. Copy the content of your RyzenAdj folder to the final destination
-1. Put your configuration into `readjustService.ps1` and test it as administrator until everything works as expected
-1. Install `readjustService.ps1` as Task for Windows Task Scheduler by running `installServiceTask.bat`

-Deinstallation of the Task can be done via `uninstallServiceTask.bat`

-Over Windows Task Scheduler you can check if it is running.
-It is called `RyzenAdj` below `AMD` folder.
-Or just run

-    SCHTASKS /query /TN "AMD\RyzenAdj"

 ### Linux Installation
     Because it is very easy to build the latest version of bedrockpower on Linux, we don't provide precompiled packages for distributions.
     Just follow the build instructions below and you are ready to use it.